 What parents need to know

-Parents need to know that Hostel is absolutely not for kids.
+Parents need to know that Hostel is a 2006 horror movie in which a pair of American college guys backpacking through Europe in search of sex, drugs, and alcohol, find themselves in a gory nightmare of sadistic torture.
+This is absolutely not for kids.
 The premise and primary "plot" is torture, specifically, the torture of young travelers by wealthy adults who pay thousands of dollars for the experience.
 These images are graphic and bloody (severed limbs, penetrated genitals, sliced Achilles tendon, gouged eye, with weapons including scissors, chainsaws, knives, hammers, drills, clippers, guns, cars, and chairs).
 One character throws herself in front of a train when she sees her disfigurement following torture.
 These violent scenes are preceded by a sojourn in Amsterdam, featuring girls' breasts and one frontal nudity shot.
 Characters engage in boisterous sex and a man makes a homosexual pass at an unwilling young man.
 Characters smoke, drink, and do multiple sorts of drugs.
 Characters use frequent foul language (over 100 f-words, derogatory terms like "faggot" and, in this context, "gay," slang for genitals, "damn," "hell").

 - Parents say